 Comprehension and Speed

 When children read out loud, they will naturally slow down to comprehend what they are reading.
 Rereading the same books will help them revisit tough words and improve their fluency.
 Start with familiar subjects and expand from there.
 Make inferences and ask specific questions, then let your kids express what they feel the book is about.

 Improved Focus, Concentration and Memory

-Kids have a short attention span unless they are in front of their favorite video game.
+Kids have a short attention span unless they are in front of their favorite video games.
 So, it’s up to us to find age-appropriate relatable books that kids find appealing.
-Reading will boost their brain, help them stay focused and improve their concentration skills.
+Reading will boost their brain, help them stay focused, and improve their concentration skills.
 During reading time, you can pause and ask your kids about what they read.
 This is great for their memory and cognitive skills.
 I have found that kids are more than willing to share an animated version of what they read in great detail.
 They analyze every little nuance that we as adults totally missed.

 Activates Their Imaginations

 Whether we read to our children or they read a book themselves, they instinctively visualize the contents.
 They use their vivid imaginations to create the story in the mind and reenact the scene.
 Dragons, flying pigs, blue elephants or polka dot trees are no problem for kids to envision.
 It’s no wonder that creativity is strengthened and nurtured by continuous reading.